Eden-Moshe/Data-Mining-Course/README.md

 ---

 ## 📝 Notes
+- if you want to run the notebook with the images shown in the presentation, we added a file named images put it in content/ as shown in the last cell and run it
 - You can select different images by changing the `image_path`.
 - For batch inference or saving masks, loop through images and use `Image.fromarray(...)`.